astrodoo/HPC_Documentation/docs/get_started/overview/index.md

 ## What is a Scheduler?

-A scheduler is a software tool that manages and fairly distributes cluster resources among users.
-It works in tandem with a queuing system, which organizes jobs based on available resources or user access.
+A scheduler is a <mark> software tool that manages and fairly distributes cluster resources among users.</mark> It works in tandem with a queuing system, which organizes jobs based on available resources or user access.

 Schedulers allow users to select: